-Australia should grasp a prosperous future, by becoming a renewable energy superpower.
+Australia can become a renewable energy superpower.

-We have the competitive advantages of:
+A realistic vision for a prosperous Australia.
+We have the advantages of:

-- Proximity to the large and growing Asian markets,
+- closeness to growing Asian markets,

-- A secure, stable society and
+- a secure stable society, and

-- Mineral resources.
+- abundant mineral resources.

 The world is transitioning from the fossil energy era to the renewable energy era.

-This is being driven by the rapidly reducing cost of renewables, and by the need contain global warming below the globally agreed warming limit of 2°C. The transition will bring major changes to:
+This is being driven by the rapidly reducing cost of renewables, and by the need to contain global warming below the globally agreed warming limit of 2°C. The transition will bring major changes to:

 - The global energy system,